-An erect stout shrub to about 1 metre tall by 1 metre wide.
-It has a lignotuber.
+An erect stout shrub to about 1.5 metres tall by 1 metre wide, possessing a lignotuber.

 It is a listed threatened species in the wild.

-Leaves are leathery, entire (without any dissected parts), narrow lanceolate, to 12 cm long by 2 cm wide and have a blunt point.
+Isopogon spp. have leaves appearing simple, or heavily dissected into segments (appearing compound), arranged alternately.
+In this species, leaves are leathery, entire (without any dissected parts), narrow lanceolate, to 12 cm long by 2 cm wide and with a blunt point, mid-green in colour.

 The woody fruiting “cone” is rounded, oval and hairy, to about 2 cm across.
 Nuts are 2 to 3 mm long and hairy.